Steve Kinney

 Keep the file under sixty lines.
 If it’s longer than that, you’re probably writing instructions to yourself instead of to the agent.

 The starter already ships with real paths worth naming.
 Use that.
-A rule that says “reuse src/lib/components” or “put end-to-end tests in tests/end-to-end/” is stronger than a vague rule about staying organized.
+A rule that says “reuse src/lib/components” or “put Playwright specs in tests/” is stronger than a vague rule about staying organized.

 Acceptance criteria